Fer3141/Chat-example/README.md

 ## `Chat Application`

-`This is a simple web-based chat application built for testing purposes.
+`This is a simple web-based chat application built for testing and study purposes.
 It utilizes the following technologies:`

 ## `Technologies Used`